Outlier-Detection Based Robust Information Fusion for Networked Systems: Problem Formulation

 The objective of this work is to develop solutions to estimate the states as well as to detect outliers for the networked system.
-We first present a solution involving centralized fusion.
+We first present a solution based on centralized fusion.
 Although centralized fusion offers a performance benchmark, it has relatively low reliability and high communication overhead, as discussed in Section~\ref{s1}.
-We therefore also develop decentralized solutions, which performs state estimation in a decentralized manner.
+We therefore also develop decentralized solutions, which perform state estimation in a decentralized manner.
 In this paper, we integrate consensus techniques with outlier detection for decentralized fusion.